jebissey/MyClub/README.md

 | **VisitorInsights**| Can view visitor statistics and insights, including visit counts, pages viewed, and other analytics data. |

+All routes are automatically discovered and tested (>150).

+- For routes with parameters (`@`), a row must exist in the test database with the **JsonGetParameters** column filled in, otherwise an error will be raised.
+- For **POST** routes, a row must exist with the **JsonPostParameters** column filled in, otherwise an error will be raised.
+- Additional rows can be added to simulate requests.
+- If a test requires an authenticated user, the **JsonConnectedUser** column must be filled in.
+- The result of a simulation can be verified by providing values in the **Query** and **QueryExpectedResponse** columns.
+- Each row must also specify the **ExpectedResponseCode**.

 ## How to test
 https://myclub.alwaysdata.net/